ansimotd: Retro ANSI Art for Your Terminal

 Getting started

-To use it, just add it to your shell profile:
+Add to your shell profile:

 # Add to ~/.zshrc or ~/.bashrc